ribeiro-julio/hacking/portswigger-web-security-academy/sqli/README.md

 To log in as administrator, we need to enumerate the password.
 To do this, first we discover the length of the password: `cookie' AND (SELECT username FROM users WHERE username = 'administrator' AND LENGTH(password) > [size]) = 'administrator'--`
 - We need to try this payload increasing the value of `[size]` until the welcome back message disappears from the screen, when that happens the query will be false and we will have the length of the password
+- This step can be done with Burp Intruder, using the sniper attack type using the `[size]` as a numbers type payload or with a written script
-- The password is 20 characters long
+- The password is `20` characters long

-To enumerate the password, we need to check each character from it. ``
+To enumerate the password, we need to check each character from it. `cookie' AND SUBSTRING((SELECT password FROM users WHERE username = 'administrator'), [position], 1) = '[character]'--`
 - This function gets the character in the `[position]`th position of the string and compares with `[character]`.
 If the comparison is true, the welcome back message will appear in the screen.
 We need to compare each character from the password (changing the `[position]` value from `1` to `[size]`), with a charater (brute force the character `[a-z||0-9]`)
+- This step can be done with Burp Intruder, using the cluster bomb attack type using the `[position]` as the first payload using the numbers type (from 1 to the size of the password, step 1) and the `[character]` as the second payload using the brute forcer type (selecting the characters to be tested and 1 as min and max length).
+This step can also be done with a script
-- The password is ``
+- The password is `xcanmptntagtdo2csy32`
+- To solve the lab, log in as `administrator:xcanmptntagtdo2csy32`

 ## References